 - Free of dependence, empty nesters are tuning into oldies toㅤremember the good old days, and are leaning on audio content to learn new things.

 Auto brands have the unique opportunity to utilize digital audio as a way to enhance each listener's unique streaming experience, aligned to their life stage.
 For example, the “New Parent” life stage is key for most auto brands wanting to promote newer models of crossovers and SUVs.
-Our streaming intelligence reveals that new parents are more likely to listen to the ‘Atmospheric’ music genre.8 An auto brand could leverage this insight with a targeted campaign that reaches parents listening to mellow music at bedtime, and digital audio creative that simulates the relaxing sounds of a car ride—the ultimate hack to get a baby to fall asleep.
+Our streaming intelligence reveals that new parents are more likely to listen to the ‘Atmospheric’ music genre.8 An auto brand could leverage this insight with a targeted automotive marketing campaign that reaches parents listening to mellow music at bedtime, and digital audio creative that simulates the relaxing sounds of a car ride—the ultimate hack to get a baby to fall asleep.